sadephp/sade/docs/index.md

 echo $sade->render('greeting.php');
 ```

-You can also render a array of files:
+You can also render an array of files:

 ```php
 echo $sade->render(['greeting.php', 'greeting.php']);